 The use of a standardised IBD nutrition assessment and treatment algorithm will improve the identification of patients with suboptimal nutritional status and result in more patients accessing appropriate dietary treatment

-Despite diet playing an important role in how a lot of people manage their Crohn’s or Colitis, there are currently no specific guidelines on assessing the dietary needs of people with IBD.
-In combination with a lack of dietitians in IBD teams, this means that patients’ nutritional needs are often unmet.
+Diet plays an important role in the way many people with Crohn’s or Colitis manage their condition.
+But there are currently no specific guidelines on assessing the dietary needs of people with IBD available to health professionals.
+Coupled with the shortage of dietitians within IBD teams this means that people’s nutritional needs often remain unmet.
 Many people consequently make changes to their diet without the appropriate clinical support, instead relying on advice from alternative sources such as internet forums.
-This can often lead to people missing out on valuable nutrients, and a large proportion of people with IBD, including those with active and inactive disease, suffer from malnutrition.
+This can often lead to people missing out on vital nutrients and for some this can result in malnutrition.

-What do researchers think this could this mean for people with IBD?
+What the researchers think this could this mean for people with Crohn's or Colitis

 Who is leading the research: Dr Miranda Lomer, Guy’s and St Thomas’ NHS Foundation Trust